[Japanese food culture] Why do Japanese people eat raw fish (sashimi and sushi)?

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-Japanese people eat raw fish in the form of sashimi and sushi on a daily basis, but why is this?
+Japanese people eat raw fish as sashimi and sushi on a daily basis, but why?

-This time, we will tell you about the history and reasons why Japanese people eat sashimi and sushi.
+In this article, we will tell you about the history and why Japanese people eat sashimi and sushi.

 The reason and history of why Japanese people eat raw fish as sashimi and sushi